-- · Demand for many of our services is impacted by the level of activity in the offshore oil and gas exploration, development and production industry. - Demand for helicopters is cyclical, not just due to cycles in the oil and gas business but also due to fluctuations in government programs and spending, as well as overall economic conditions. - We are highly dependent upon the level of activity in the U.S. Gulf of Mexico and Alaska, which are mature exploration and production regions. - · The helicopter industry is subject to intense competition. - · Difficult economic and financial conditions could have a material adverse effect on us. - Failure to maintain an acceptable safety record may have an adverse impact on our ability to obtain and retain customers. - We rely on relatively few customers for a significant share of our revenues, the loss of any of which could adversely affect our business and results of operations. - Consolidation of our customer base could adversely affect demand for our services and reduce our revenues. - Operational risks including, but not limited to, adverse weather conditions, seasonality, and accidents could adversely impact our operations and in some instances, expose us to liability. - · We face control and oversight risks associated with our international operations.
+- · The effect of the spin-off on our business relationships, operating results and business generally. - Demand for many of our services is impacted by the level of activity in the offshore oil and gas exploration, development and production industry. - Demand for using helicopters is cyclical, not just due to cycles in the oil and gas business but also due to fluctuation in government programs and spending, as well as overall economic conditions. - We are highly dependent upon the level of activity in the U.S. Gulf of Mexico and Alaska. - The helicopter industry is subject to intense competition. - · Difficult economic and financial conditions could have a material adverse effect on us. - Failure to maintain an acceptable safety record may have an adverse impact on our ability to obtain and retain customers. - Incidents involving the helicopter models we operate may result in suspension of operations of those models, whether we or other companies were involved in the incidents. - We rely on relatively few customers for a significant share of our revenues, some of whom are affiliates of ours, the loss of any of which could adversely affect our business and results of operations.
+No assurance can be given that we will be able to maintain these and other customer relationships after the spin-off. - · Consolidation of our customer base could adversely affect demand for our services and reduce our revenues. - The implementation by our customers of cost-saving measures could reduce the demand for our services.